furlat/LLMBooster/README.md

 LLMBooster supports various configuration options and features:

-1. **Mixed API Requests**: You can process requests for both OpenAI and Anthropic in a single batch:
+1. **Mixed API Requests**: Process requests for both OpenAI and Anthropic in a single batch:

 ```python
 prompts = [